The Golden Cavalier is a hybrid mix of the Cavalier King Charles Spaniel and the Golden Retriever.

 As important as choosing your significant other!

-It is very beneficial make sure that you are working with responsible and reputable breeders who only breed healthy and happy Golden Cavaliers.
+It is very beneficial to make sure that you are working with responsible and reputable breeders who only breed healthy and happy Golden Cavaliers.

 They do not sell their puppies to pet brokers, pet shops, or middlemen.